acltabontabon/isalin/README.md

 ```

 # Motivation
 Created this library for fun and learning.
-If you somehow find this helpful and/or useful - know that, I could really use some drinks.
+If you somehow find this helpful and/or useful, I'd be grateful for a cup of coffee.

 <a href='https://ko-fi.com/acltabontabon' target='_blank'><img style='height:30px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=1' border='0' alt='Buy Me a Coffee at ko-fi.com'></a>

+# Feature Request / Issues
+For feature request or found an issues please [open a ticket](https://github.com/acltabontabon/issues).